Astronomical nutation: Free nutation

-Earth also has an additional 0.10 to 0.15 seconds of arc nutations with a period 6 and half years called Chandler wobble and its due to free nutation caused by irregular distribution of mass around Earth axis.
+Earth also has an additional 0.10 to 0.15 seconds of arc nutation with a period 6.5 years called the Chandler wobble which is due to free nutation caused by irregular distribution of mass around Earth's axis.

 History

 Nutation was discovered by James Bradley from a series of observations of stars conducted between 1727 and 1747.
 These observations were originally intended to demonstrate conclusively the existence of the annual aberration of light, a phenomenon that Bradley had unexpectedly discovered in 1725–6.
 However, there were some residual discrepancies in the stars' positions that were not explained by aberration, and Bradley suspected that they were caused by nutation taking place over the 18.6 year period of the revolution of the nodes of the Moon's orbit.
 This was confirmed by his 20-year series of observations, in which he discovered that the celestial pole moved in a slightly flattened ellipse of 18 by 16 arcseconds about its mean position.

 Although Bradley's observations proved the existence of nutation and he intuitively understood that it was caused by the action of the Moon on the rotating Earth, it was left to later mathematicians, Jean le Rond d'Alembert and Leonhard Euler, to develop a more detailed theoretical explanation of the phenomenon.